Rent Escrow Process

 The tenant should notify the landlord specifying the condition or code violation to be remedied.
 If the landlord does not correct the condition within a reasonable time after receipt of notice, the following procedures apply:

 - Tenant may deposit rent money with the Clerk of Court in the Toledo Municipal Court, Civil Branch.
-Rent payment must be in the form of cash or money order.
-Once a rent escrow is established, tenant is required to continue to make monthly rent payments to court until the matter is resolved.
+You must deposit the full amount of your rent with the Court.
+The Court accepts cash, check or credit card (please be aware that there is a 5% surcharge for credit and debit card payments).
+Checks must be made out to Toledo Municipal Court.
+Once a rent escrow is established, the tenant is required to continue to make monthly rent payments to court until the matter is resolved.

 - Tenant must complete the "Application and Affidavit for Tenant Rent Escrow” form at the time the rent money is deposited into escrow.
 This form asks some basic information about the tenant and landlord and the conditions that remain uncorrected.